 #3: Repair and De-escalate

-Repair attempts are all the techniques that strong couples use to de-scalate their conflict.
+Repair attempts are all the techniques that strong couples use to de-escalate their conflict.

-It’s a fantastic tool of conflict management that avoids spiraling negative cycles.
+It’s a fantastic tool for conflict management that avoids spiraling negative cycles.

-Here are a few ways with which you can repair and de-escalate an argument heating up a bit too quickly:
+Here are a few ways in which you can repair and de-escalate an argument heating up a bit too quickly:

 - Say you’re getting flooded and need a break